This is the multi-page printable view of this section. Click here to print.

 Neurodesk App stores its data in the following locations:

-• By default, /home/jovyan/neurodesktop-storage in the app (which is bound with local directory ~/neurodesktop-storage in Unix or C:/neurodesktop-storage in Windows)
+• By default, /home/jovyan/neurodesktop-storage in the app (which is bound with local directory ~/neurodesktop-storage in Unix/MacOS or C:/neurodesktop-storage in Windows)

 • By choice, in the settings window below, select Additional Directory on the left side bar, click Change button to select the local directory, then click Apply & restart.
 The next time you start the app, the data from the local directory can be found in /home/jovyan/data.